errael/astrology-castro/README.md

 `castro` has a `layout` directive which constrains the allocated address; in addition, it is possible to assign addresses.

 ###      Differences from "C"

+`castro` has a weird looking printf, see [printf.castro](https://github.com/errael/astrology-castro/tree/main/examples.d/printf.castro) for a description that compiles and runs.
 <!--
 <details>
 <summary>statement differences</summary>